 - Select the correct style and size of the implants.

-Our practice can now streamline your treatment sequence for dental implants and reduce the number of appointments necessary to complete the final restoration with new digital technology.
+In addition to the wonders of 3D imaging, the practice at The Maryland Center for Oral Surgery and Dental Implants can now streamline treatment sequence for dental implants and reduce the number of appointments necessary to complete the final restoration with new digital impressions technology.

-The iTtero Digital Impression System makes it possible to obtain highly accurate “virtual” impressions of your teeth, eliminating uncomfortable, goopy putty and tray impressions that cause gagging and discomfort for many patients.
+The iTtero Digital Impression System makes it possible to obtain highly accurate virtual impressions of teeth, eliminating uncomfortable, goopy putty and tray impressions that cause gagging and discomfort for many patients.

-Since we can take the digital impressions right after your implant is placed, you won’t need a separate appointment with your restorative dentist for impressions.
-And the precision of this system also means fewer adjustments when it is time to seat your final restoration, which often results in a shorter appointment.
+These digital impressions are fully explorable models of the teeth.
+There will be no need for a secondary appointment to gather impressions, and the precision of this system also means fewer adjustments when it is time to seat the final restoration, which often results in a shorter appointment.